rathink4/Docker-NodeJs/README.md

 # TO-DOs

 - Redis integration and Authentication (50% done)
+- Fix issue of client is closed for Redis
 - Nginx for Load balancing to multiple containers
 - Docker Swarm